 There are also tapes marketed as Digital 8 tapes for sale but these are really the same quality and build as a Hi8 tape.

 Can a Digital 8 Camcorder Play Hi8 tapes or Video 8 Tapes?

-Digital8 Camcorders was the next evolution in the 8mm tape format.
-These camcorders shot on Video8 and Hi8 tapes but recorded in a digital format.
+Digital8 Camcorders were the next evolution in the 8mm tape format.
+These camcorders were shot on Video8 and Hi8 tapes but recorded in a digital format.
 It did this by recording on these tapes at twice the speed of a Hi8 or Video8 camcorder, meaning a tape that would normally record 2 hours of video would only record 1 hour of video on Digital8.

-Hi8, Video8 and Digital 8 Tape Compatibility Chart
+Hi8, Video8, and Digital 8 Tape Compatibility Chart

-The following compatibility chart should clarify the compatibility of the Video 8 and Hi 8 tapes and camcorders.
+The following compatibility chart should clarify the compatibility of Video 8 and Hi 8 tapes and camcorders.